Eligibility: non-identical twins same-sex 18+ years of age.

 Many studies have shown that singing is good for us.
 By understanding the genetic and environmental influences on singing, the researchers hope to help everyone (twins and non-twins; young and old; good singers and… the not-so-good singers) maximise their singing potential and enjoy more of singing’s numerous benefits.
 Funded by the Australian Research Council, a team of researchers from the University of Melbourne and the University of Montreal are conducting the world's largest twin study on singing ability.

 You will be provided a web link to:

 The study is completely online and you can participate using your computer or mobile device.
 It will take approximately 15-20 minutes to complete (with the option of saving one’s progress and resuming later).
-There is a chance to win $1,000 worth of gift cards if both twins complete the entire study before the prize draw is conducted on 13th April 2018.
+There is a chance to win $1,000 worth of gift cards if both twins complete the entire study before the 26th of April 2019.

 A huge thank you to all of the twins who participated in the pilot study.
 The promising findings from this pilot study helped the research team secure research funding from the Australian Research Council to conduct a large twin study on singing ability, which aims to recruit 1,500 twins pairs altogether.
 The researchers have made adjustments to the pilot study and welcome all twins who participated in the pilot study to also participate in this study.
 The twin study on singing ability was the first study shown in the 2017 ABC Catalyst episode "It's a Twin Thing", you can watch the episode here: http://www.abc.net.au/catalyst/stories/4756426.htm.